 Not necessarily.
 We are more aware of food recalls because of reporting systems, testing programs, and the ability to detect pathogens.

-Communicating foodborne illnesses through reporting systems that link health care providers and public health agencies has greatly improved since the mid-1990s.
+Communicating foodborne illnesses through reporting systems that link health care providers and public health agencies have greatly improved since the mid-1990s.
 Surveillance of the food supply by government agencies and product testing by food manufacturers has also increased, leading to more product recalls.
 Finally, technological advancements have made it possible to detect pathogens in lower amounts.
-We will be discussing each of these advancements in more detail in future blog posts.

 What is the food industry doing to prevent food contamination?